18 Connecting the Greenbone Enterprise Appliance to Other Systems

 4. Click Create New Dashboard.

-5. Enter a title in the input box Title, e.g., Greenbone incoming stats.
+5. Enter a title in the input box Title, for example Greenbone incoming stats.

 6. Click Create Dashboard.